Balai: Balais as weavers

-Raj Balai
+Raj Balais

 Historically, the Raj Balais were royal messengers.
-They used to convey messages from one kingdom to another kingdom in ancient times.
-Raj means royal, therefore the Balais who was engaged in such royal services called Raj Balais.
+They used to convey messages from one kingdom to another in ancient times.
+Raj means royal; therefore, Balais who engaged in such royal services were called Raj Balais.

 Beliefs

-Balai are Hindus by religion.
-They are devotees of Maa Durga, Maa Chamunda and Maa Kalaratri.
-They also pay tribute to Baba Ramdeo Ji and consider Kalarati as their kuldevi.
-Balais do not marry in their families or within their gotra.
-Balais are divided into a number of gotras such as Chouhan, Rathore, Parihar, Parmar, Solanki, Brejwal, Bunker Marichi, Atri, August, Bhardwaj, Matang, Dhaneshwar, Mahachand, Jogchand, Jogpal, Meghpal, Garva and Jaipal.
-They live in multi-caste villages in their own areas and bury their dead.
+Balais are generally Hindus.
+They are devotees of Durga, Chamunda and Kalaratri; they consider Kalaratri as their kuladevi (tutelary deity).
+They also pay tribute to Ramdev Pir.
+Balais are divided into a number of gotras, including Chouhan, Rathore, Parihar, Parmar, Solanki, Brejwal, Bunker, Marichi, Atri, August, Bhardwaj, Matang, Dhaneshwar, Mahachand, Jogchand, Jogpal, Meghpal, Garva, and Jaipal.
+Balais do not marry within their families or their gotra.
+They live in multi-caste villages, and they bury their dead.

 Balais are traditionally non-vegetarian as they believe in bali (animal sacrifice).
-Animal sacrifice is the part of worshiping Maa Durga and Kalaratri.
+As part of worshiping Kalaratri, Balai perform animal sacrifices.